Summary: in this tutorial, you will learn how to use the SQL LIKE

 Code language: plaintext (plaintext)

-The following statement uses the LIKE operator with the % and _ wildcard to find employees whose first names start with any number of characters and are followed by at most one character:
+wildcard characters to find employees whose first names start with any number of characters and are followed by a single character:

 SELECT